-If you are in the market for a new guitar cord, you might have some questions about which brand makes the best guitar cable.
-Join us, as we take an in-depth look at the different things that make one guitar cable better than the next.
-We’ll discuss length, materials, capacitance, and more, so you can make an educated selection.
-We’ll help you with your decision on the best guitar cable, so you can make the best purchase.
+If you’re in the market for a new guitar cord, you might have some questions about which brand makes the best guitar cable.
+Join us as we take an in-depth look at the different things that make one guitar cable better than the next.
+We’ll discuss length, materials, capacitance, and more, so you can make an educated choice and make the best purchase.

 Here are a few different aspects of the guitar cable that you may want to consider before your next purchase.

 For many of us, the length of the cable is one of the first things we look for, and it is often our main concern.
 However, we recommend you get the shortest cord possible for your set-up.
 You may require a longer cable for live performance, but you can often get by with a much shorter cable at home.
 Longer cables are messy and more prone to damage than shorter ones because there is more cable to damage.